 - A reflection on standards achieved against the planned outcomes;

-- End of block assessments relating to units of work for children in Year 2-6, as well as half termly assessments in the form of Rising Star Maths Assessments which enable school to track progress, predict future performance and benchmark against national averages;
+- End of block assessments relating to units of work for children in Year 1-6, as well termly assessments in the form of White Rose end of term Assessments which enable school to track progress, predict future performance and benchmark against national averages;

 - Pupil discussions about their learning.